How to Get Term Life Insurance With Melanoma

 The American Cancer Society recommends professional skin examinations every three years for people between the ages of 20 and 40 and once a year for people above 40 years of age.
 Try to examine your skin once a month, using a mirror to check hard-to-see places.
 Get to know your skin and call your doctor if you notice any changes.

-The best way to prevent skin cancer is to reduce your exposure to sunlight.
+According to the CDC, the best way to prevent skin cancer is to reduce your exposure to sunlight.
 Try to avoid prolonged sun exposure between 10 am and 4 pm when the ultraviolet light is most intense.
 Protect the skin by wearing hats and sunscreen and avoid tanning beds.

-To treat melanoma, the skin cancer, and some surrounding tissue has to be removed.
+To treat melanoma, skin cancer, and some surrounding tissue has to be removed.
 The amount of skin removed depends on how deep the melanoma has grown.
 If the cancer has spread to nearby lymph nodes, these lymph nodes may also be removed.
 Treatment becomes more difficult when the melanoma has spread to other organs.
 You may also receive:

 - Chemotherapy to kill cancer cells.
 It is usually given if the melanoma has returned or spread.